ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/user.md

 # ionoscloud\_user

-The users data source can be used to search for and return existing users.
+The user data source can be used to search for and return existing users.
+If a single match is found, it will be returned.
+If your search results in multiple matches, an error will be returned.
+When this happens, please refine your search string so that it is specific enough to return only one result.

 ## Example Usage